 Published since 1977, Regulation was started by the American Enterprise Institute and acquired by the Cato Institute in 1989.
-Past editors include Murray Weidenbaum and Supreme Court Justice Antonin Scalia; Walter Olson and Peter Huber; Christopher C. DeMuth, the current president of the American Enterprise Institute; and William Niskanen (1933-2011), chairman of the Cato Institute.
-Peter Van Doren-a former professor at Princeton and Yale-has edited the magazine since 1999.
+Past editors include such esteemed policy thinkers as Murray Weidenbaum and Antonin Scalia; Walter Olson and Peter Huber; Christopher C. DeMuth and William Niskanen.
+Peter Van Doren, a former professor at Princeton and Yale, has edited the magazine since 1999.

-Regulation adheres to the highest academic and design standards.
-Every article passes the strict scrutiny of the editors.
-Although articles are written by economists, political scientists, and law professors, they are always clear and accessible to the interested policymaker or lay reader.
-Teachers often find them useful in classrooms for providing a solid review of business and government.
+Although Regulation’s articles are written by prominent economists, political scientists, and law professors, they are always clear and accessible to the interested policymaker or lay reader.
+Professors often find them useful in upper-division and graduate classes for providing a solid review of business and government.

 Environment and the EPA